 All of Venice is beautiful and if you wander the back streets and canals away from the main sights, it is easy enough to get away from the crowds.
-We spent very little time at the Rialto Bridge and St Mark’s square but the city is blessed with so many sights around every corner that you do not need to focus on these famous places.
+We spent very little time at the Rialto Bridge and Piazza San Marco but the city is blessed with so many sights around every corner that you do not need to focus on these famous places.

-One of the best things to do in Venice is simply travel around using the Vaporetto’s.
+One of the best things to do in Venice is simply traveling around using Vaporetto’s.
 These are water buses that go back and forth along the canals, carrying tourists and locals to all parts of the city.

-Venice looks its best from the water so this is a great, low cost way to see the facades of wonderful, crumbling palaces that line the waterfront.
-You can buy a ticket that allows for unlimited journeys and you can even visit some other towns on the nearby islands, like Murano, Torcello and Mazzorbo.
+Venice looks its best from the water so this is a great, low-cost way to see the facades of wonderful, crumbling palaces that line the waterfront.
+You can buy a ticket that allows for unlimited journeys and you can even visit some other towns on the nearby islands, like Murano, Torcello and Mazzorbo on day trips.

 Where to Stay in Venice